Cars · Resale guide

 |---|---|

-| 2023 – 2026 | Manufacturer standard warranty (3 years/1 lakh km) — expired for most 2023 units by 2026, or nearing expiration. |
+| April 2023 – April 2026 | Manufacturer standard warranty (3 years / 1 lakh km) — expired for all 2023 units by 2026 unless purchased late or with special terms. |

-| 2026 | No manufacturer warranty for general components.
-All repairs out-of-pocket, except for the traction battery. |
+| 2026 | No manufacturer warranty.
+All repairs out-of-pocket, except for the 8-year/1.2 lakh km battery warranty which may still be active for the main traction battery. |

 Pre-Purchase Inspection Checklist